LGAPIPortalSuperAdmin/cms/cmsContents/yamlManagement/yaml_deviceProfile_en.md

                   - 3. Handle when a request results in Error Code 2201 - Not provided Feature
                     - This error occurs when the controllable temperature range is exceeded.
 Use the following examples to help you provide an appropriate response to your users.
                     - Response example
-                      - Air Conditioner (Cooling/Heating) Temperaturecan be set from N degrees to N degrees.
+                      - Air Conditioner (Cooling/Heating) Temperature can be set from N degrees to N degrees.
                 - **currentJobMode** is not **AUTO**, **COOL** or **HEAT** then,
                   - If **currentJobMode** has a value other than **AUTO**, **COOL** or **HEAT**, Temperature control is not possible.
 Provide the user with an out-of-control response.
                   - Response example